Willian Dorn

-Willian Felipe Dorn (born 17 December 1994) is a Brazilian professional futsal player who plays as a goalkeeper for the Russian club MFK Norilsk Nickel and Brazil national team.
+Willian Felipe Dorn (born 17 December 1994) is a Brazilian professional futsal player who plays as a goalkeeper for the Russian club MFK Norilsk Nickel and the Brazil national team.

 Career

 Born in Jaraguá do Sul, Dorn arrived at Joinville Futsal at the age of 18 in 2013, and over the course of 11 seasons at the club he became an idol, accumulating 158 appearances and scoring 9 goals, winning important titles for the team such as the National League in 2017.
-In 2023 was voted the best futsal goalkeeper in the world by Futsal planet magazine.
+In 2023 was voted the best futsal goalkeeper in the world by Futsal Planet magazine.

 In 2024 he transferred to MFK Norilsk Nickel in Russia.

-Dorn represented the Brazil futsal team in two FIFA Futsal World Cup, in 2021 and 2024.
+Dorn represented the Brazil futsal team in two FIFA Futsal World Cups, in 2021 and 2024.

 Personal life

 Willian is cousin of the also futsal players Leo Jaraguá and Daniel Rosa.